SCHG How-to:Import Levels Into Sonic Generations

 Step 7: Creating and importing stage collision into Sonic Generations

-- You must download Havok Content Tools 2010 2.0, as it says in the required tools section.
+- Download Havok Content Tools 2010 2.0 if you haven't already done so.
 Install it to your Autodesk 3DS 2011 directory (it should auto-select the directory it for you).

 - Go back to your current project in 3DS Max 2011 and select all of the objects that you want to have collision.
+It's recommended that minor objects such as grass or small bushes not have collision.
 Go to the right and hover over the icons and find the one that says modify.
 It should have a rainbow icon.

 - In the modifier list, select Havok Shape and Havok Rigid Body.
 All you need to is set the Shape type to Mesh, which is the most accurate type of collision.